-If you’ve dealt with practical matters much, you know there can be a big difference between theory and practice.
+If you’ve dealt with the technical matters of life very much, you know there can be a big difference between theory and practice.
 The theory of a finished basement, for instance, is that it’s warm, and dry and inviting.
 That’s why people pay tens of thousands of dollars to get one.
-But in practice many finished Canadian basements fall short in one particular area.
-They’re often cold.
+But in practice many finished basements in cold climates fall short in one particular area.
+They’re often cold, even with a furnace blasting away.
 If you want to avoid this problem with a basement that you’re planning to finish, or you’d like to warm up an already-finished basement that’s not all that comfortable during winter, you need to think differently in two ways.

 One reason basements are more likely to be colder than other parts of your house is the simple fact that they’re built partially underground.
 Perennially cool (or sometimes just plain downright cold) concrete walls and floors are entirely different than what’s happening above ground.
 To make matters worse, warm air rises because it’s less dense than cooler air.
 This is one reason warmth wants to leave your basement, not stay down there.
 So, what’s the solution?
 There are two, one easy to understand and one not so easy.

 Concrete is cold and if you stand on it long enough you’ll feel cold.
 This is easy to understand, but puzzling to me because basement floors are still routinely finished with inadequate floor insulation.
 It never ceases to amaze me how often finished flooring is installed directly on concrete.
 Besides the mold hazard this leads to, it’s just plain unreasonable to expect warm feet when you’re standing on a finished floor that’s resting directly on that cold concrete.
 Even carpet on a concrete floor isn’t enough to make your feet feel as warm as they could be.
 Installing basement subfloor tiles is the simple but often overlooked fix to the lack of insulation problem.
 Click bere for a detailed teaching video on how to install basement subfloor panels most easily.